Updated: Dec 30, 2020

-Test and trace only works if it is a massive coordinated joined-up project linked into public health services, with tests that give a quick result and enough local people to track contacts rapidly, as pioneered at the University of Illinois.
-The testing system needs to be publicly owned and deliverable locally rather than through the UK wide privatised system of online gateways, test centres and large scale labs delivered by the likes of Deloittes, Serco and G4S.
+Test and trace only work if it is a massive coordinated joined-up project linked into public health services, with tests that give a quick result and enough local people to track contacts rapidly, as pioneered at the University of Illinois.
+The testing system needs to be publicly owned and deliverable locally rather than through the UK wide privatised system of online gateways, test centres, and large scale labs delivered by the likes of Deloittes, Serco, and G4S.
 Its effectiveness is already patently very limited.
 This is why the government’s est strategy is failing – not enough testing capacity, not enough quick tests, and not enough follow-up.

 Should we be in this position.?
 No, it was not inevitable and could have been avoided if the UK government had not wasted weeks in February and March before bringing in a lockdown.
 Then the economy and education could have gradually been reopened with mass testing and virus transmission minimised.
 But we have to start where we are.